Boyquotes/GodotAdiveryPlugin/README.md

   ```
 ## Support & Donate
 If you like this type plugins and it's useful, you can [donate](https://idpay.ir/gdpars).

+## Telegram
+For more plugins, update, news, and tutorial join [Telegram](https://t.me/GDParsIR) channel.

 ## License
 [MIT License](https://opensource.org/license/mit/)